 To know the similarities and difference between driving drowsy and driving impaired, talk to our team at Koala® Centers For Sleep & TMJ Disorders.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 What are the similarities between driving drowsy and driving impaired?

 Can lack of sleep cause similar effects as alcohol?

 Is an inability to sleep a sign of a bigger issue?